Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 The Entry Letter is sent to the chosen collection point.
 The ASEAN Briefing guide states the LA-B2 can be collected either at a Lao consular post or at a visa-on-arrival unit at an international checkpoint, depending on how the application was submitted.

 Consulate route.
 Present the Entry Letter, passport, photos, and visa fee at the assigned Lao embassy or consulate.
-Processing typically takes 1–3 working days.
-Scenario B applicants most commonly use consulates in neighbouring Thailand or Vietnam.
+Processing usually takes 1–3 working days.
+Scenario B applicants most often use consulates in neighbouring Thailand or Vietnam.

 Pre-approved checkpoint route.
 Where the MFA authorisation specifies a visa-on-arrival unit, the employee collects the visa upon arrival.
-This allows same-day processing when available.
+Same-day processing is available at these checkpoints.

 Confirm with your employer which collection route has been arranged.